Chr15w1986/Javascript_PP2/README.md

     * A heading of One Stop Clock
     * An introduction of what the game consists of
     * Rules (How to play) at the bottom of the screen
+    * An alert box appears once the stop button has been clicked to let the user know if they are within 300ms of zero
+    * An alert box to tell the user whether they have won or lost and by how much, worked out in milliseconds

 * Future features:
     * I would add a highest score `Scoreboard` for competitions